 It can be helpful to group input fields to help the users fill in the template.
 This button creates an empty group in which you can drag and drop input fields.
 You can also change the order of the fields presented to the users here.

-With this setting, the input will be always in the same paragraph style as defined in InDesign
+With this setting, the input will be always in the same paragraph style as defined in InDesign.
+The textfield will display the default placeholder text.
+Users can edit this when creating a publication.

 - Rich text